menu

 Because of many things, Moraga is a great place for families with children to consider.
 First of all, many other families with children live here, making Moraga a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Moraga has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Moraga’s overall crime rate is lower than average for the country.

-In Moraga, a lot of people use the subway to get to work every day though Moraga is a relatively small town.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Moraga has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 Moraga is an extremely ethnically-diverse town.
 The people who call Moraga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moraga residents report their race to be White, followed by Asian.
-Important ancestries of people in Moraga include Irish, German, English, Italian, and European.
+Important ancestries of people in Moraga include English, German, Irish, Italian, and European.

 The most common language spoken in Moraga is English.
 Other important languages spoken here include Chinese and Spanish.